ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~

 If a CA requires that new-account requests contain an "external-account-binding"
-field, then it MUST provide the value "true" in the "terms-of-service" subfield
+field, then it MUST provide the value "true" in the "external-account-required" subfield
 of the "meta" field in the directory object.
-If such a CA receives a
+If the CA receives a
 new-account request without an "external-account-binding" field, then it should
 reply with an error of type "externalAccountRequired".